alek0991/iSAFE/FAQ.md

 <h4>Questions: </h4>

-When I try to run my vcf files the result is ```Error: There are <i> gaps with size greater than 10kbp.```

->When there is a gap larger than ```MaxGapSize``` (default: 10kbp) the program raise an error.
-You can ignore this by setting the ```--IgnoreGaps``` flag or you can change the maximum gap size threshold by ```--MaxGapSize```.

-<h4>Questions: </h4>

-Does iSAFE program handle haploid samples?

->Yes, when ploidy is consistent for all samples over all sites the program automatically handles ploidy.
- If one sample have more than a ploidy in different region of your file it is inconsistent.
-You can use the [```bcftools plugin check-ploidy```](http://samtools.github.io/bcftools/howtos/plugins.html) to check ploidy of your target region.
-For example, in the first column ("[1]Sample") of the output of the following command all the values must be unique, otherwise ploidy is inconsistent for repeated samples.
->
-> ```bcftools plugin check-ploidy -r X:2000000-5000000 chrX.vcf.gz```

-<h4>Questions: </h4>

 When should I use the ```--SAFE``` flag?
 > In [Figure 2c](https://www.nature.com/articles/nmeth.4606/figures/2) we have evaluated the performance of SAFE and iSAFE as a function of the window size. iSAFE exploits shoulders of the sweep using the SAFE score as a building block and it performance stays robust with increasing window size.